just0422/techarts-wiki/video/training.md

 * 104 - Iris / Gain
 * 105 - White balance

+Go play with the camera!! *(Training day at CTB can end here)*

 * 201 - Rule of thrids
 * 202 - Movement
 * 203 - When to break these rules

+Insert shadow here?

 * 300 - Creativity / How we camera on a Sunday
 	* Description of each camera / purpose